ellinaiv/AdventOfCode/README.md

 ```
 https://adventofcode.com/
 ```
-Language used in the solution is Java.
+Programming language used in the solution is Java.